Coinio/cosmic-ext-applet-vitals/README.md

 sudo apt install just libxkbcommon-dev
 ```

-After just has been installed, you can build and install the appliet with these commands:
+After just has been installed, navigate to the root of the cosmic-ext-applet-vitals project and install the applet with these commands:

 ```sh
 just build-release
 sudo just install
 ```

+Then you can add the applet to the panel / dock as usual.